AishaA14/sei-project-frontend/README.md

 ## Features

-Our Devil Fruit Catalog application offers a range of features to enhance the user experience and provide a comprehensive database of Devil Fruits from the One Piece universe.
+My Devil Fruit Catalog application offers a range of features to enhance the user experience and provide a comprehensive database of Devil Fruits from the One Piece universe.
 Here are some of the core features:

 ### 1. Devil Fruit Listings